 - A community to support, challenge and provide partners that draws on the teachings of warrior traditions who drew upon the best human capacities for their campaigns of peaceful service.

-For those who wish to begin their own warrior development, then consider joining us at our retreat (17-19 Nov 2017).
+We hosted a retreat with Meg Wheatley (17-19 Nov 2017) and invited those who wish to begin their own warrior development.
 Being a leader into the future is a big ask of anyone, hence it is important that no-one goes alone.
-Be among those who rise to the challenge together, hand in hand with Meg and her other Warriors and accept our invitation to join us.
-Click here more information and to book.
+35 people will rose to the challenge together, hand in hand with Meg to explore the type of leadership that the world needs right now.

 Now it is your turn to How does this definition of “leader” differ from yours?
 What is it about Meg’s Warriors of the Human Spirit that will be most important in today’s complex world?
 Take a couple of moments and write your thoughts / feelings in the comment section below and let’s see how you and the other readers of this blog perceive what is needed to get future fit.